TeeCreates/FinalProject---Sacred_Drapes/note.md

 Whenever I click the home, about or calender in the nav bar, my url changes but not the actual page.
 I need to refresh to get the components.

 solution: I removed the 5.3 veriosn of react-router-dom and added the version 5th version

+# 2

+My batchimport wasn't working

+solution: had to move the env file from the batchimport folder to outside the batchimport folder